ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 * On users changing thier password, it is not hashed in the db.
 Missing a hook of some sort.

 #### Plumbing
-* use Date objects in Citations
-* Template Headwords, limit to 30 per page
 * Dockerise the app
 * a coders HISTORY.md file to credit previous coding efforts